bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ### Data

 g:Profiler requires a list of genes, one per line, in a text file or spreadsheet, ready to copy and paste into a web page: for this, we use genes with frequent somatic SNVs identified in TCGA exome sequencing data of 3,200 tumors of 12 types6.
-The MuSiC cancer driver mutation detection software was used to find 127 cancer driver genes that displayed higher than expected mutation frequencies in cancer samples (Supplementary Table 1, which is derived from column B of Supplementary Table 4 in PMID:24132290) (https://www.nature.com/articles/nature12634).
+The MuSiC cancer driver mutation detection software was used to find 127 cancer driver genes that displayed higher than expected mutation frequencies in cancer samples (Supplementary Table 1, which is derived from column B of Supplementary Table 4 in [Kandoth C. et al. ](https://www.ncbi.nlm.nih.gov/pubmed/24132290) ) (https://www.nature.com/articles/nature12634).
 Genes are ranked in decreasing order of significance (FDR Q value) and mutation frequency (not shown).

 ### Exercise 1